People with darker skin tones can get rosacea

 Without treatment, rosacea can worsen.
 Your face may burn and sting every time water touches it or you apply a skin care product.
 Some people develop acne-like breakouts.
 When rosacea affects the eyes, it can cause problems with your eyesight.

-Signs of rosacea in skin of color
+Signs of rosacea in darker skin tones

 A warm feeling most of the time